thindil/steamsky/README.md

 https://docs.appimage.org/user-guide/run-appimages.html

-When you trying to run build by yourself version of the game, use script `steamsky.sh`.
+When you trying to run build by yourself version of the game, use script `run.sh`.
 Game will not works if you try to start it by binary file `steamsky` from `bin` directory.

 ### Windows